7 Best Tours and Day Trips from San Francisco

 San Francisco Museum of Modern Art| ©bikesharedude

-The Go San Francisco Tourist Card is a day pass: you choose the number of days the card is valid and within that period you can visit all the attractions you want that are included in the pass.
+The Go San Francisco tourist card is a multi-day pass: you choose the number of days the card is valid for and within that period you can visit all the attractions included in the pass.

-I recommend you purchase the San Francisco All-Inclusive Pass online, but first take a look below to see what is included and if it is worth it for your trip.
-Choose a 1, 2, 3 or 5 day pass, with which you will have free access to San Francisco's main attractions (among others):
+I recommend purchasing the San Francisco All-Inclusive Pass online, but first take a look below to see what it includes and whether it's worth it for your trip.
+Choose a 1-, 2-, 3-, or 5-day pass, which will give you free access to San Francisco's main attractions (among others):

 What's included